 Missing Exams Because of University Activity: If you have a University Activity that conflicts with one of our exams, you must contact me before the exam to discuss arrangements for a make-up.
 I will need to see documentation of your activity.
 If you miss an exam because of a University Activity without notifying me in advance, you will not be given a make-up.

-Missing Exams Because of Personal Travel Plans: All of our In-Class Exams are on Fridays.
+Missing Exams Because of Personal Travel Plans: All of our In-Class Exams are on Fridays, and our Final Exam is in the late afternoon on the last day of finals (3:10pm - 5:10pm on Friday, April 28, 2016).
 Please don't bother asking me if you can make up an exam, or take it early, because your ride home is leaving earlier in the day, or because you already bought a plane ticket with an early departure time.
 The answer is, No you may not have a make-up exam, or take the exam early.
 You will just have to change your travel plans or forfeit that exam.

-Cheating on Exams: If cheat on an exam, you will receive a zero on that exam and I will submit a report to the Office of Community Standards and Student Responsibility (OCSSR).
-If you cheat on another exam, you will receive a grade of F in the course and I will again submit a report to the OCSSR.
+Cheating on Quizzes or Exams: If cheat on a quiz or exam, you will receive a zero on that quiz or exam and I will submit a report to the Office of Community Standards and Student Responsibility (OCSSR).
+If you cheat on another quiz or exam, you will receive a grade of F in the course and I will again submit a report to the OCSSR.

 Grading for Section 101: During the semester, you will accumulate points as described in the table below.
 (Note that no scores are dropped.)